rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v4.md

-# [DRAFT] Specification for Rewards Calculation
+# Specification for Rewards Calculation

 This document serves as a formal specification for the way that the rewards intervals and the values within are calculated as part of the [Redstone](https://medium.com/rocket-pool/rocket-pool-the-merge-redstone-601d9efd6b4) rewards system.

 ## Version

-This describes **v5** of the rewards calculation ruleset.
+This describes **v4** of the rewards calculation ruleset.

-### Changes since `v4`
+### Changes since `v3`

-The following updates have been made from [v4](./legacy/rewards-calculation-spec-v4.md) of the spec.
+The following updates have been made from [v3](./legacy/rewards-calculation-spec-v3.md) of the spec.

 #### Changes

-- The `minCollateral` and `maxCollateral` for a node's RPL rewards (defined in [Collateral Rewards](#collateral-rewards)) now use the amount of ETH borrowed from the staking minipool on a per-minipool basis, instead of a flat 16 ETH.
-- The `minipoolShare` of a minipool's Smoothing Pool rewards in [Calculating Node Rewards](#calculating-node-rewards) is now multiplied by the amount of ETH bonded by the node operator for that minipool, to help distinguish between an 8 ETH and a 16 ETH bond.
+- In [Collateral Rewards](#collateral-rewards), the way `nodeEffectiveStake` is determined has changed.
+Previously, it relied on this contract call:
+    ```go
+     nodeEffectiveStake := RocketNodeStaking.getNodeEffectiveRPLStake(nodeAddress)
+     ```
+     Now, it is calculated explicitly for each node using the number of **active** minipools according to the Beacon Chain, not according to the contracts.
+Please see that section for more details on the new calculation method.

 ---